 No business that became profitable willfully stagnated.
 It is not a sound business plan to plateau upon reaching a certain revenue level.
 Becoming successful with growing revenues always presents the opportunity and challenge to expand.
 Refusing to grow is not a path successful entrepreneurs take.

-8fig, for example, helps businesses fund their expansion by providing capital injections based on growth plans that are designed with the help of artificial intelligence to find the best paths to level up the profitability of an eCommerce operation.
+For example, 8fig helps businesses fund their expansion by providing capital injections based on growth plans designed with the help of artificial intelligence to find the best paths to level up the profitability of an eCommerce operation.

 With the wider reach of the internet, the new technologies that support more convenient and safer online shopping, and the availability of technical and financial support, there are no reasons for eCommerce businesses to hesitate in expanding their operations or exploring a related niche to grow and level up their profits.

-E-commerce businesses must be aware of this reality, and do something to make sure they attract the attention of potential customers, turn existing customers into frequenters or clients, and ensure continued patronage.
+E-commerce businesses must be aware of this reality and do something to ensure they attract potential customers' attention, turn existing customers into frequenters or clients, and ensure continued patronage.

 None of these is possible without actively engaging customers.
-It is advisable to use various customer engagement solutions such as regular blogs and contests, is advisable.
+Using various customer engagement solutions, such as regular blogs and contests, is advisable.

 These include plugins for presenting impactful menus for restaurants, music players, graphs, discount notifications, sales countdowns, and custom order and event registration forms.

 The importance of relationships with manufacturers is often neglected or downplayed.
 For many, they are just other businesses that need to please their customers (the stores buying from them).

-Manufacturers can offer generous discounts and other benefits to sellers that are on good terms with them.
+Manufacturers can offer generous discounts and other benefits to sellers on good terms with them.
 They also play a critical role in the timeliness of deliveries, quality of goods, and access to the most recent products.

 Still, you must ensure a good relationship by always paying on time, providing adequate lead times, personalizing the relationship, and sharing relevant information.

 There may be times when your cash flow will restrict your ability to pay on time, so it greatly helps to have a good relationship with your supplier to continue the regular flow of goods and enjoy possible preferential treatment among other sellers.

-Image: Huff Industrial Marketing
+Source: Huff Industrial Marketing

 They sell items they have yet to obtain to minimize storage/warehousing costs and be competitive.
 This practice can become problematic, as it may result in delays in delivering orders without effective supply chain management.

 If items are shown as available, they should be available and delivered within the indicated delivery timeline.
 For products regularly bought by clients or repeat customers, going out-of-stock is not an option.

 The costs of cybercrime are rising to extremely alarming levels.
 Similarly, the losses incurred because of business disruptions have increased.
-It is utter inexpediency to ignore these risks.
+It is utterly inexpedient to ignore these risks.

 Here’s a guide to coming up with a good contingency plan.

-- Create a risk assessment and management team for business continuity - There has to be a dedicated team of experienced experts to handle contingencies and ensure the prompt restoration of business functions.
+- Create a risk assessment and management team for business continuity.
+There has to be a dedicated team of experienced experts to handle contingencies and ensure the prompt restoration of business functions.

 Cyber attacks, accidents, disasters, and other events that disrupt business operations mean heavy losses to an eCommerce operation.
-They easily reduce profits and even possibly wipe out profits and turn financial statements red.
+They easily reduce profits, possibly wipe out profits, and turn financial statements red.

-Running an eCommerce business has many advantages, but it also comes with its own set of drawbacks that should be addressed effectively.
+Running an eCommerce business has many advantages, but it also comes with drawbacks that should be addressed effectively.
 There is a lot of planning to do to make sure that the business achieves and maintains profitability.